How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 Collage of 6 dyed eggs inside bags of colourful rice.

 Once you’re happy with how each egg looks, put on some latex or nitrile gloves to avoid staining your hands and carefully remove the egg.
-Then, place it on a ceramic plate and let it rest undisturbed until the food colouring is fully dry.
+Then, place it on a ceramic plate and let it rest undisturbed until the food coloring is fully dry.
 This shouldn’t take long.

 When the rice shake Easter eggs have fully dried, they will be ready to display.
 How easy was that?!